 You may have a particular topic in mind for your group that you'd like us to discuss in more detail, for example how we helped get a map of official Wild Land Areas recognised by the Scottish Government or what we do to take care of the distinctive munro, Schiehallion.
 You might like to find out more about our engagement initiative and the £1.3 million of conservation activity that was undertaken by John Muir Award participants in 2016.
 We welcome all ideas and suggestions so please get in touch to find out more.

 Perhaps you organise a programme of talks for your Rotary Club, hillwalking group or conference and would like someone from the Trust to provide a talk.
 We have presented to various organisations and are keen to showcase our important work.

 We have speakers across the UK so if your group is based in Lands End or John o'Groats, we will do our best to get to you.
 Check the Trust team to see if there is anyone you'd be most interested in hearing from.

 How do I request a speaker?

-If you would like to find out more, or request a speaker, then get in touch with Stephanie providing a few details about your group (size, location) and area of interest.
+If you would like to find out more, or request a speaker, then get in touch with Ross providing a few details about your group (size, location) and area of interest.